s1dd54rt5/ffcc-backend/README.md

 # ffcc-backend
-Backend repository for FFCC in Go!
+Backend repository for FFCC in Go lang!